dbernheisel/dbernheisel.github.io/src/pages/blog/liveview-multi-step-form/index.md

 end
 ```

+<a name="clientinput"></a>

 ## Handling sub-form change events

-Handling form change events doesn't change with this embedded_schema and
+Handling form change events doesn't change with this `embedded_schema` and
 component-ized approach.
 It's standard Phoenix and Ecto changeset forms, so it's
-not as interesting to look at.
+not very interesting to look at.
+But remember that you'll need to use
+`phx-target` to send  changes to the LiveComponent, otherwise they may bubble up
+to your parent LiveView.

-However in my case I need to adjust the parameters that come in, so we'll look
+In my case, I also need to adjust the parameters that come in, so we'll look at
-at that!
-I need to check to see what changed, and then apply new parameters
+that!
+I need to check to see what field is changing and apply new parameters
-based on what changed.
+based on what is changing.

 ```elixir
 @impl Phoenix.LiveComponent